thoughtspot/thoughtspot.github.io/pages/admin/worksheets/about_worksheets.md

 ---
-title: [elephant]
+title: [Simplify searching with worksheets]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Simplify searching with worksheets

 After modeling the data, create worksheets to make searching easier.
 A worksheet groups multiple related tables together in a logical way.

 Worksheets are flat tables created by joining columns from a set of one or more tables or imported datasets.
 You might use a worksheet for these reasons: